 The Department has a network of schools and programs for students to do field experiences and student teaching in lower and upper Westchester, Connecticut and New York City.
 The Early Childhood Education program is a nationally recognized program of excellence and approved by the New York State Department of Education.
 The department co-hosts professional conferences in Early Childhood Education, has an active alumni association and provides supportive career development.

-The STEAM Institute for Early Childhood Education offers ongoing professional development for early childhood educators and school leaders in science, technology, engineering, arts and mathematics.
+The STEAM Institute for Early Childhood Education, directed by Dr. Patricia Vardin, offers ongoing professional development for early childhood educators and school leaders in science, technology, engineering, arts and mathematics.